directionmiage/simpleTCFS/README.md

 ## How to use this repository

   * The `develop` branch (the default one) represents the system under development.
-    * The [branch tagged v1.0.0](https://github.com/CookieFactoryInSpring/simpleTCFS/tree/v1.0.0) contains the code that implements the system without persistence;
+    * The [commit tagged v1.0.0](https://github.com/CookieFactoryInSpring/simpleTCFS/tree/v1.0.0) references the codebase that implements the system without persistence;
-    * Other releases will be out soon.
+    * The codebase including persistence will be out soon.

 The following "build and run" documentation is divided in three versions from bare run to "everything in a container" run.